 Leadership potential.
 Energizers are, at least traditionally, natural born leaders.
 The majority of CEOs grow from this type of personality.
 Their potential downsides are a lack of long-term focus and neglect of areas they no longer find interesting, discipline and in some cases – empathy.

 How to find them?
-When talking about their previous job experiences, geeks will drop a truckload of technical details on you.
+When talking about their previous job experiences, brains will drop a truckload of technical details on you.
 Their speech is paced and measured.
 They like to have strict rules and precise briefs before starting on any given project.

 Leadership potential.
 Brains don’t like to be leaders in the traditional meaning of the word.
 Their dislike of public speaking and communicating with people dials back their chances of helming the team.
-Yet, they frequently become kingmakers—deliberately influencing major decisions with their knowledge and authority.
+However, they frequently become kingmakers—deliberately influencing major decisions with their knowledge and authority.

 Leadership potential.
-Surprisingly, sheepdogs are captains of the future.
+Surprisingly, sheepdogs are the captains of the future.
 They will not only lead the team—they will be a part of it, uniting people unconditionally and naturally.
 If they also possess some of that enviable energizer vigor, they will make for the best leaders of all time.

-Usually dominators are the ones who see the goal clearly and pursue it persistently.
+Usually, dominators are the ones who see the goal clearly and pursue it persistently.
 They are natural born speakers and can persuade their teammates—one way or another—to dive into any incredulous adventure.
 Their leadership aura reeks of power, enkindling many teams, burning others out.
 This is a robust individual who can be overwhelming.

 How to find them?
 You will notice their confident, specific and imposing manner of speaking.
 They know precisely how much they are worth of and their inner dialogue is well-rehearsed to motivate this.

 Leadership potential.
 Huge, but in a certain “we need to reach the goal at any cost” kind of way.
-This type of character often has a very traditional type of leadership talent.
+This kind of character often has a very traditional type of leadership talent.
 To many, it represents an inefficient style that is fading out from contemporary business; a successful, modern leader should be empathetic and caring.

 A good team should be heterogeneous.
-By combining different types of personalities, you are able to leverage your team’s strongest sides and to conceal its weaknesses.
+By combining different types of personalities, you are able to leverage your team’s strongest sides and conceal its weaknesses.
 All four types that we’ve discussed here have a place in a team.
 Knowing who, where and when—now that’s your million dollar question.